Online Probabilistic Model Identification using Adaptive Recursive MCMC: ARMCMC ALGORITHM

 \subsection{Variable jump distribution}

 We propose a variable jump distribution (also known as a proposal distribution) to achieve faster convergence, thereby enabling real-time parameter estimation:

 where $\theta_{k-1}^t$ is the $(k-1)$-th parameter sample which is given by the $t$-th data pack throughout the MCMC evaluation.
-In each algorithm time sample, the averages of the second half of this quantity will construct $\theta^{t}$. $P(\theta^{t-1}|D^{t-1})$ is the posterior pdf of the parameters at the previous algorithm time step, and $N(\mu_D,\sigma_\nu)$ is a Gaussian distribution with its mean and variance $\mu_D, \sigma_\nu$ computed using the empirical mean and variance of $D^{t-1}$ \pa{ if available.}
+In each algorithm time sample, the averages of the second half of this quantity will construct $\theta^{t}$. $P(\theta^{t-1}|D^{t-1})$ is the posterior pdf of the parameters at the previous algorithm time step, and $N(\mu_D,\sigma_\nu)$ is a Gaussian distribution with its mean and variance $\mu_D, \sigma_\nu$ computed using the empirical mean and variance of $D^{t-1}$ \pa{ if available. $\lambda_k$ is drawn from a uniform distribution between 0,1 to resemble a randomize algorithm.}

+\pa{The hyperparameter $\lambda^t$ is called \textit{TFF} which is an adaptive threshold for the $t$-th pack that takes inspiration from classical system identification.
+This will regulate how previous knowledge affects the posterior pdf.
+Intuitively, a smaller value for $\lambda^t$ means that there might be a larger/sudden change in the ground truth value, and thus more exploration is needed.} Conversely, a larger value of $\lambda^t$ is appropriate when $\theta$ is changing slowly, and therefore previous knowledge should be exploited.
+Exploiting this knowledge will lead to an overall better precision and reliability.

 \emph{Remark 1:} \pa{Note that according to \cite{bishop2006pattern}, ARMCMC is still a valid MCMC scheme since the variable jump policy does not violate the independency between samples.
 The reason is that the decision to whether select the proposal from previous samples or not is purely stochastic.
 The only difference is proposing more reasonable candidates with an adaptive threshold of acceptance.
 Further elaboration will be presented in following sections.}